 Suffice it to say that airlines waste a lot of food.
 When airlines have buy on board menus, they can never accurately predict exactly how much people will order on a particular flight.
 For drinks and packaged snacks this isn’t an issue, since those can be resold in the future.
 However, it creates a real problem for fresh food items, which could be wasted.
-SWISS is now running a creative trial to address this.

 SWISS selling leftover food at a discount

-SWISS has a buy on board menu on short haul flights, and the airline caters food based on historical sales data, to predict passenger demand as accurately as possible.
+SWISS has a buy on board menu on short and medium haul flights, and the airline caters food based on historical sales data, to predict passenger demand as accurately as possible.
 However, there are often leftovers, so the airline is now trying to reduce waste associated with that.

 - At the end of the flight, an announcement is made informing passengers that some extra food is available for sale